AEG Home Appliances

 AEG’s built-in oven range is one of its strongest product areas in the UK.
 The range spans single and double ovens in a variety of finishes and configurations, with technologies including SteamBake steam-assisted baking, pyrolytic self-cleaning, and AEG’s food sensor system which monitors internal food temperature and adjusts cooking time and temperature automatically to deliver consistent results.

-AEG’s hob range is perhaps its most publicly recognised product category in the UK, with Which?
-Trusted status confirmed on the range.
-The Saphirmatt® induction hobs feature a scratch-resistant surface finish designed to maintain their appearance over years of daily use.
+AEG’s hob range is one of the brand’s most publicly recognised product categories in the UK.
+The Saphirmatt induction hobs feature a scratch-resistant surface finish designed to maintain their appearance over years of daily use.
 The SensePro hob range includes a wireless probe that monitors the temperature of food in a pan and adjusts power delivery automatically to maintain the precise temperature set by the cook, enabling precision cooking at home.

 AEG washing machines are positioned on fabric care as their primary differentiator.
 The brand’s ÖKOMix technology mixes detergent with water before the wash cycle begins, ensuring better dissolution and penetration into fabrics.
 ProSense technology uses sensors to monitor load weight and adjust water volume, drum movement, and programme duration accordingly, minimising resource use and reducing mechanical stress on fabrics.
 AEG also produces washer-dryers and tumble dryers with heat pump technology.